Signature and Seal Markings:

 126-4 is the Fan Series design with fan shape 4 in the 126 Wild Camellia theme.

 Like all other designs in this series, 126-4 was only produced in a single print run, and few copies are currently documented.
+All of the Fan Series prints were originally distributed tipped into recessed wells of presentation sheets with the overall project title, 篁子生画選, Koushisei Gasen, embossed in their lower margins.

 The 126 Wild Camellia